duneanalytics/docs/docs/resources/sample-queries.md

 - Using varbinary functions to get the decoded data

 The `ethereum.logs` table is one of the raw tables available that contains all events that are emitted.
-You will need to specify the contract address and topic0 to get the specific events you need.
-Each event has a unique signature (`topic0`), that you will be able to get this the logs page.
+We will need to specify the contract address and topic0 to get the specific events we need.
+Each event has a unique signature (`topic0`), that we will be able to get this the logs page.
 [Here is a sample transaction hash of $ARKM claim](https://etherscan.io/tx/0xc127438f51ae6917d7b1b7709d50049162ae41bdac4201b5658cd9cc01c9c591){:target="_blank"}.

 <p align="center">
   <img src="../images/etherscan_logs.png"/><br />